orivalo/art_restoration/README.md

 Learning-Based Digital Inpainting*.

-A rigorous comparative study of three convolutional inpainting architectures applied to damaged paintings, with an interactive Gradio demo, a generated Word thesis, and PowerPoint defence slides.
+A rigorous comparative study of three convolutional inpainting architectures applied to damaged paintings, with an interactive Gradio demo.

 ## Headline result